crossplane/crossplane/design/one-pager-terrajet-metadata-extraction.md

   Terrajet pipelines will always be working on a well defined format regardless of how those metadata are scraped.

+## Proposal
+We propose to scrape metadata about the Terraform providers and their resources from the [Terraform registry] and to define an easily consumable format for storing the scraped metadata.
+We can use the extracted metadata later in the various automated pipelines (in the existing Terrajet code-generation pipeline, and further in the newly added pipelines, such as an example-manifest generation pipeline).
+We can scrape the example Terraform configurations represented in [HCL], store them in the common metadata format, and then with a new example-manifest generation pipeline run right after the existing Terrajet code-generation pipeline, we can generate the YAML example manifests for the generated managed resources.
+Or, we can incorporate Terraform resource documentation, which is extracted with these scrapers from the Terraform registry and stored in the common metadata format, in the existing Terrajet code-generation pipeline to generate the CRD documentation (embedded as Go comments in the CRD `struct` types and their corresponding fields).
+There are also other use cases that we can enable using this extracted registry metadata, such as standardizing API groups of the generated managed resources.

+There is a plethora of metadata that we can extract from the Terraform registry.
+HCL-formatted example resource configurations in the registry can be used for generating YAML-formatted managed resource example manifests (this has already been accomplished in [[1]]).
+Documentation of the Terraform resources can be incorporated as the CRD documentation for the generated Crossplane managed resources.
+Subcategory information or path components extracted from Terraform import statements are candidates to be used as the API group names of the generated managed resources.

+In the following sections, we describe the proposed [common metadata format][Proposed Metadata Format] for storing the extracted registry metadata.
+Then we discuss how we can [scrape metadata][Metadata scrapers] from the registry and how we can incorporate this metadata in new and existing [code-generation pipelines][Terrajet Codegen Pipelines Consuming Metadata].
+We conclude with a discussion on some [alternatives considered][Alternatives Considered] and [future considerations][Future Considerations].

 ### Proposed Metadata Format
 The proposed syntax for scraped metadata documents is YAML as we would also like